goossens/ObjectTalk/docs-src/general/architecture/overview.md

 approach as dealing with DLL hell on Windows, keeping versions synchronized and putting things all over the filesystem would lead to fragmentation and possibly missing/incompatible pieces.
 Today, the ObjectTalk ecosystem compiles into that single unit that contains everything.
-The file called “ot” can be moved around with easy and will always be complete, coherent and in sync.
+The file called “ot” can be moved around with ease and will always be complete, coherent and in sync.

 During the compilation of ObjectTalk it is decided whether some user interface subsystems are included.
-On headless Linux systems, the Graphical User Interface (GUI) is omitted and the “ot” executable can only run command line scripts or simple servers like a web server.
+On headless Linux systems, the Graphical User Interface (GUI) and audio system are omitted and the “ot” executable can only run command line scripts or simple servers like a web server.
 When the GUI libraries are available on the host system, “ot” is compiled to offer all subsystems.
 On MacOS and Windows this is the default but even here a stripped-down version can be compiled by setting a flag during compilation.